Friday, October 30, 2015

 The resident crocodile that has been moved by City workers - several times - from the pond across from the Isla Animals Clinic to the lake at Hacienda Mundaca – has returned to the pond, again.
 She likes it there!

-One local humorist suggested it was the availability of a better food source that prompts her to make the trek on a regular basis.
+One local humorist suggested that the availability of a better food source prompted her to make the trek regularly.

-CFE changing weak power pole on our street
+CFE changing the weak power pole on our street

-Once off the ferry our drive through Cancun got a bit interesting as the rain continued to pelt down, flooding streets to a depth of a foot or more, making the ever-present potholes impossible to see.
+Once off the ferry, our drive through Cancun got interesting as the rain continued to pelt down, flooding streets, making the ever-present potholes impossible to see.

 All the other stores said eight to fourteen days, more or less, before our purchase would arrive from Mexico City.